- DOB June 17, 1979

 Now firmly ensconced as the starting keeper at RSL, Rimando has established himself as one of the best netminders in MLS.
 In 2010 he helped the Utah club set a league record for fewest goals allowed in a single season and logged 14 shutouts across 30 league games.

-Rimando made his first appearance for the U.S. national team in 2002 and has six caps to his name, but he has always taken a back seat to the Kasey Kellers and Tim Howards of the world.
+Rimando made his first appearance for the U.S. national team in 2002 but has always taken a back seat to the Kasey Kellers and Tim Howards of the world.
 That said, Jurgen Klinsmann called Rimando into his January 2012 camp and the keeper responded with a spectacular showing in a 1-0 victory over Panama in Panama City.
 Rimando was also named to the roster for both the U.S.'s “five-game series” team in May 2012 and for the historic August 2012 victory over Mexico in Estadio Azteca, but he did not factor in any of the matches.
+His breakthrough moment with the U.S. came in 2013 when he was the first-choice in net as the U.S. won the Gold Cup